-1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and the Group for the year ended 28 February 2017 together with the Auditors' Report thereon.

-2. To declare a first and final dividend (tax exempt one-tier) of S\$0.01 per ordinary share for the financial year ended 28 February 2017.

-3. To re-elect Ms Chua Sze Chyi as Director of the Company who is retiring pursuant to Regulation 107 of the Constitution of the Company.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and the Group for the financial year ended 28 February 2018 together with the Auditors' Report thereon.
+(Resolution 1) - To declare a final dividend (tax exempt one-tier) of S\$0.005 per ordinary share for the financial year ended 28 February 2018.
+(Resolution 2) - 3.
+To re-elect the following Directors of the Company who are retiring pursuant to Regulation 107 of the Constitution of the Company:- - (i) Mr Toh Tiong San - (ii) Mr Yap Kian Peng

+(Resolution 3) (Resolution 4)

-[See Explanatory Note (i)] (Resolution 3)
+[See Explanatory Note (i)]